lino-framework/lino/docs/dev/ml/beid.rst

-An alternative implementation of the same functionality is :mod:`lino.modlib.eid_jslib.beid` which overrides this app and does the same except that it uses :ref:`eid_jslib` instead of :ref:`eidreader`.
+An alternative implementation of the same functionality is :mod:`lino.modlib.eid_jslib.beid` which overrides this app and does the same except that it uses `eidjslib` instead of :ref:`eidreader`.

 .. contents::